MicrosoftDocs/azure-stack-docs/AKS-Hybrid/azure-rbac-aks-hybrid.md

 ## Prerequisites

-Before deploying an Azure Arc enabled AKS Hybrid cluster, the following prerequisites must be met:
+Before you deploy an AKS cluster with Azure Arc enabled, you must complete the following prerequisites.

 #### Prepare your network